Choosing the right AI voice is key to maximizing audio engagement.

 When you're choosing AI voices in BeyondWords, you can press the play button alongside to hear a short preview.
 The voice will typically say "Hello, you are listening to a preview of this voice" (or a translation).
 You can also listen to these previews via our voice demo tool.

 After shortlisting your favorite voices, you might want to create extended demos in our Text-to-Speech Editor.
-You can enter any text and set a different voice for each paragraph, then review the audio output via our web player.
+You can enter any text and set a different voice for each paragraph, then review the audio output.
 This makes it easy to experiment and compare different options.

 4. Listen to audio in your niche